Maciej Skorża: Legia Warsaw

 On 1 June 2010, Skorża was announced as the new manager of Legia Warsaw.
+Under the lead of Skorża, Legia won the Polish Cup twice in a row in the 2010–2011 and 2011–2012 seasons.
 On 30 May 2012, Skorża's two-year spell as the Legia manager came to an end.

 Ettifaq

 On 26 September 2012, he became the head coach of the Saudi club Ettifaq.
 In October, he lost both AFC Cup semi-final matches against eventual winners Kuwait SC by 6–1 on aggregate.
-In the 2012–13 season, Ettifaq finished sixth in the league, and were eliminated from both the Saudi Crown Prince Cup round of 16 and King Cup of Champions quarter-finals.
-He Helped Ettifaq get eliminated from Group stage of 2013 AFC Champions League.In June 2013, Ettifaq sacked him for disappointing results.
+In the 2012–13 season, Ettifaq finished sixth in the league, were eliminated from both the Saudi Crown Prince Cup round of 16, the King Cup of Champions quarter-finals, as well as the 2013 AFC Champions League group stage.
+In June 2013, Ettifaq sacked him for disappointing results.

 Lech Poznań

 On 1 September 2014, Skorża began his tenure as manager of Lech Poznań, signing a three-year contract with the club.
 In his first season in charge, Lech Poznań won Polish Ekstraklasa with a 0–0 draw with Wisła Kraków.
 This was the third Polish title in his managerial career.
 This game was watched by 41,545 of fans from the stand, the highest attendance of the entire 2014–15 season in Poland.
 Lech started the next season with a Polish Super Cup 3–1 home win over Legia Warsaw.
 The game was attended by 40,088 fans, which is the record for the Super Cup's competition audience size.
+Lech qualified to the 2015–16 UEFA Europa League group stage, but struggled domestically, earning eight points from the first 11 games of the season.
+On 12 October 2015, Skorża was sacked.

 Pogoń Szczecin

-In May 2017, Skorża was announced to succeed Kazimierz Moskal at Pogoń Szczecin.
-However, he was sacked on 30 October 2017 as the club was at last place in the Ekstraklasa.
+In May 2017, Skorża was announced as Kazimierz Moskal's successor at Ekstraklasa club Pogoń Szczecin.
+However, he was sacked on 30 October 2017 as the club was placed last in the league table.

 United Arab Emirates U23

-From 19 March 2018 to 28 February 2020, Skorża coached the United Arab Emirates national under-23 team, in which he led them to win the bronze medal in the 2018 Asian Games, and to reach the quarter-finals of the 2020 AFC U-23 Championship with only 1 win.
-He got sacked after being defeated 5–1 by Uzbekistan national under-23 team at 2020 AFC U-23 Championship.
+From 19 March 2018 to 28 February 2020, Skorża coached the United Arab Emirates national under-23 team, which he led to win the bronze medal in the 2018 Asian Games, and reach the quarter-finals of the 2020 AFC U-23 Championship with only one win.
+He got sacked after being defeated 5–1 by Uzbekistan national under-23 team at the 2020 AFC U-23 Championship.

 Return to Lech Poznań

 On 10 April 2021, he was announced as the manager of Lech Poznań.
 He officially took over this position on 12 April.
-In the 2021–22 season, during which the club celebrated its 100th anniversary, Skorża led Lech to its 8th championship and finished as runners-up in Polish Cup.
+In the 2021–22 season, during which the club celebrated its 100th anniversary, Skorża led Lech to its 8th championship, and finished as runners-up in Polish Cup.
 On 6 June 2022, he was granted release from his contract, citing personal reasons.